-Ryan Vincent, Bruno Oliver, Susan Louise O' Connor, Matt Anspach, Rori Flynn, Dominique Willingham, Mari Muscio, Yakov Kolontarov, Olivia Haley Young DIRECTED BY
+Ryan Vincent, Bruno Oliver, Susan Louise O' Connor, Matt Anspach, Rori Flynn, Dominique Willingham, Mari Muscio, Yakov Kolontarov, Olivia Haley Young

 After the success of the multi-award winning Boomslang, the adventures of serial killer Erik Boomslang (Ryan Vincent) continue in Boomslang 2: The Dinner, a short film that finds the charismatic killer extraordinaire at The Second Wife restaurant where he has an unexpected encounter with his previous victim Harriet (Rori Flynn) and a fresh victim in his sights with the so arrogant you kind of want to see him go Barnard (Bruno Oliver).

 Currently on its festival run, Boomslang 2 is directed by Justin Schwan from returning scribe Allen Osborne's fresh and fun script that is said to also be leading us down the road toward at least one more visit to the Boomslang universe.